DENIELER/ChainAsyncJS/README.md

 # Angular Sequence Events
-Library allows you to make sequence execution of events, handlers, broadcasts, etc. in next way:
+Library allows you to make sequential execution of events, handlers, broadcasts, etc. in next way:

 ````js
     var sequence = new Sequence(this.$scope);